mhsakuda/mhsakuda.github.io/projects/project-3.md

 <img class="ui large right floated rounded image" src="../images/recursion1.jpg">

-Cotton is a horror-esque text-based adventure game I developed using the functions and macros built from The Wizard's Game in [Conrad Barski's Land of Lisp](http://landoflisp.com/).
-Slightly more interesting and convoluted!
-(It is not that scary.)
+Recursion is a method in computer science that uses solutions of smaller instances of the same problem to find the solution to the original problem.
+In order to implement recursion in programs, we allow a function to call itself with in the program.

+For this assignment, we developed five recursive methods for a user-inputted positive integer, and displayed them.
+Although recursion is hard to implement due to memory restraints, understanding the concept of recursion was helpful when later learning about algorithms in ICS 311.

-Here is a great example of recursion in English:
+Here is a great example of recursion in English I found on Stack Overflow:

 <hr>